Hey all! I've moved the whole dog and pony show over to www.polisnyc.wordpress.com

 The Netherlands is, of course, highly regulated and planned, contrary to the assumption that Jacobs only liked "organic" neighborhoods.
 Andrew goes on to point out that an op-ed piece in the Wall Street Journal recently praised Jacobs, practically labeling her a libertarian, because she didn't like planning.
 Again, totally false.
 She didn't like top-down, FASCIST planning that left no room for public participation and resulted in the destruction of neighborhoods.
 Thanks, Andrew.

-Today’s installment of breathtaking inanity (the new irrational exuberance) takes note of three facets of this latest craze.
+After decades of neglect, Today’s installment of breathtaking inanity (the new irrational exuberance) takes note of three facets of this latest craze.

 1. Moynihan Station, in its third (or is that fourth?) design iteration, will cost $1 billion to turn part of the Farley post office building into a partial replacement for Penn Station across the street.
 The catch: the only tenant is NJ Transit, which will leave behind 80 percent of commuters who currently use the old Penn Station in the pit below